webyneter/python-humble-utils/CONTRIBUTING.rst

 Guidelines
 ----------

-Upon submition, make sure the PR meets these guidelines:
+Upon submission, make sure the PR meets these guidelines:

 #. the PR does not decrease code coverage (unless there is a very specific reason to);
 #. the docs (both programmatic and manual) are updated, if needed.